Twitter, Inc.: 2006–2007: Creation and initial reaction

-Twitter origins lie in a "daylong brainstorming session" held by board members of the podcasting company Odeo.
+Twitter's origins lie in a "daylong brainstorming session" held by board members of the podcasting company Odeo.
 Jack Dorsey, then an undergraduate student at New York University, introduced the idea of an individual using an SMS service to communicate with a small group.
-Work on the project started on March 21, 2006, when Dorsey published the first Twitter message at 12:50 p.m.
+Work on the project started in February 2006.
+Dorsey published the first Twitter message on March 21, 2006, at 12:50 p.m.
 PST (UTC−08:00): "just setting up my twttr".
 The first Twitter prototype, developed by Dorsey and contractor Florian Weber, was used as an internal service for Odeo employees.
 The full version was introduced publicly on July 15, 2006.
 In October 2006, Biz Stone, Evan Williams, Dorsey, and other members of Odeo formed Obvious Corporation and acquired Odeo, together with its assets—including Odeo.com and Twitter.com—from the investors and shareholders.
 Williams fired Glass, who was silent about his part in Twitter's startup until 2011.
 Twitter spun off into its own company in April 2007.

 The tipping point for Twitter's popularity was the 2007 South by Southwest Interactive (SXSWi) conference.
 During the event, Twitter usage increased from 20,000 tweets per day to 60,000.
 "The Twitter people cleverly placed two 60-inch plasma screens in the conference hallways, exclusively streaming Twitter messages," remarked Newsweek's Steven Levy.
 "Hundreds of conference-goers kept tabs on each other via constant twitters.
 Panelists and speakers mentioned the service, and the bloggers in attendance touted it."
 Reaction at the conference was highly positive.
 Blogger Scott Beale said that Twitter was "absolutely ruling" SXSWi.
 Social software researcher danah boyd said Twitter was "owning" the conference.